 How can I use my bokashi tea?

 - Nutrient-rich fertilizer

-Bokashi tea is a very nutrient rich fertilizer that can be used on your indoor plants, lawns, veggies and flowers.
+Bokashi tea is full of all of the beneficial bokashi microbes that help to unlock the nutrients and minerals in your soil.
+It can be used as a fertilizer on your indoor plants, lawns, veggies and flowers.
 This can be added to areas of your garden where it would be difficult to add bokashi pre-compost, such as on you lawn or in heavily planted areas.

 Bokashi tea is quite acidic and therefore we recommend a dilution rate of around 1:100.
 You may wish to test the dilution rate on sensitive plants and you may find that less sensitive plants can tolerate a lower dilution rate.
 The diluted bokashi tea fertilizer should be applied to the soil as the foliage will be more sensitive to high acidity levels.

 Remember bokashi tea is teeming with the beneficial bacteria.
 We suggest you use your bokashi tea as soon as possible after draining it from your bokashi kitchen composter so that your plants can benefit from all of the goodness in it.
 If left unused for more than a few hours, then the tea may start to go bad…. and smell pretty awful!

 - Compost enhancer

 Bokashi tea has millions of the microbes from your bokashi kitchen composter.
 These can be incredibly beneficial to your compost pile and can be poured directly into it.
 The bacteria will help to speed up the composting process in your compost pile.
 Adding bokashi tea is a great way to add moisture to your compost pile, if needed.
 Again, be sure to use fresh bokashi tea that you have just drained from your kitchen composter.